-This “Text Features” blog post contains several free resources for the classroom.
+Are you looking for some great materials and ideas to teach text features?
+You’ve come to the right place.
+This “Text Features” blog post contains several anchor charts that will provide inspiration for ones you can make for your classroom.
 You will find anchor charts for text features and parts of a book.
-It includes two free resources: a foldable organizer on parts of a book and a student reference guide for text features.
+You’ll also find two free resources: a foldable organizer on parts of a book and a student reference guide for text features.

 You will find the text from the anchor chart below.
 You can copy/paste and/or edit it to meet your needs.

 Title Page (title of the book, author, illustrator, publisher)

 Copyright Page (publication year, publisher, copyright owner, ISBN, location of publication, all rights reserved statement)

 Introduction (This may also be in the body of the book.)

 Table of Contents (quick reference with a listing of the topics covered in the book – arranged by chapter and/or section including the corresponding page numbers – It also lists front page and end matter page listings.)

 Appendix (a section of extra information)